Filling of closed Surfaces

-Let $C_i,\; i=1,2,3$ be the standard cycles of $G$.
+Let $C_i,\; i=1,2,3$, be the standard cycles of $G$.
 There are two cases to be considered.

 \begin{large} Case 1. \end{large} In this case, we consider that each standard cycle $C_i$ consists of two edges.
-Up to isomorphism there are only two distinct such fat graphs $H_1, H_2$ which are given in Figure~\ref{fig:4}.
+Up to isomorphism, there are only two distinct such fat graphs $H_1$ and $H_2$ which are given in Figure~\ref{fig:4}.